-The Business and Marketing Education (BME) degree program provides background in accounting, economics, business administration, entrepreneurship, and computer applications in addition to the professional education courses through the Education department.
-This major satisfies the endorsement for grades 5-12.
+The Business and Marketing Education (BME) degree program provides background in accounting, economics, business administration, entrepreneurship, and computer applications in addition to the professional education courses through the Depart of Education.
+The BME major satisfies the endorsement for grades 5-12.
 In addition, the program includes all courses and competency requirements for career and technical education (CTE) certification.
-For career and technical education certification, business/marketing majors are required to have 2,000 hours paid and related work experience within the last six years and an up-to-date Red Cross Card including CPR.
+For career and technical education certification, BME majors are required to have 2,000 hours paid and related work experience within the last six years.

 Students completing a Business and Marketing Education major will demonstrate teaching competence through the following five Learning Goals:

-- be able to apply and integrate the state's learning goals and essential academic learning requirements in program implementation and assessment and, in addition, be able to identify the diverse needs of students and implement programs and strategies that promote student competency and success;
+- Apply integrate the state's Common Core Competencies and 21st century skills in the program implementation and assessment and, in addition, be able to identify the diverse needs of students and implement programs and strategies that promote student competency and success

-- be able to create and sustain safe learning environments that prepare diverse students for the workplace, advanced training and continued education;
+- Create and sustain safe learning environment that prepare diverse students for the workplace, advanced training, and continuing education;